Fervor Records

 Fervor Records is an American independent record label based in Phoenix, Arizona.
-The company was founded in 1989 and is now owned and operated by David Hilker and Jeff Freundlich.
+The company was founded in 1989 and is owned and operated by David Hilker and Jeff Freundlich.
 The label creates compilations of previously released and unreleased music, reissues original albums and singles, and releases music from heritage and contemporary artists across numerous genres.
 The catalog includes many Billboard charting songs as well as major label, Hall of Fame, and Grammy Award-winning artists.
 Fervor licenses music to television shows, films, advertising, and other media applications.
 The label releases limited physical product on CD, cassette, vinyl, and has products available on digital platforms worldwide.

 History

 Formation

 Fervor Records was founded in 1989 in Phoenix, Arizona by entrepreneurs David Hilker, Ted Bulger, Ron Pick and Michael Charlesworth as a subsidiary to Wild Whirled Music Group which also included Mount Pilot Music Publishing Company, BMI.
 The company was first headquartered in an office/warehouse space on Gelding Drive in the Scottsdale Airpark in Scottsdale, Arizona.